 Building Success Through Partnerships

 NSD is enabling DHS’s ability to expand its partnerships with Federal agencies; vendors; academia; ISACs; state, local, and tribal governments; and international organizations in order to become the cybersecurity IT service provider of choice for the Federal Government.
-Through its leadership and contribution to critical initiatives such as the EINSTIEN program, architecture efforts under CNCI-5 to connect the cyber centers, partnerships with industry for Managed Security Services, and standards and interoperability under NIEM, NSD is driving national-level efforts to improve the cybersecurity posture of the Federal Government and critical infrastructure.
+Through its leadership and contribution to critical initiatives such as the EINSTEIN program, architecture efforts under CNCI-5 to connect the cyber centers, partnerships with industry for Managed Security Services, and standards and interoperability under NIEM, NSD is driving national-level efforts to improve the cybersecurity posture of the Federal Government and critical infrastructure.